 Capitol Reef National Park

-After our Little Wild Horse Canyon hike was completed, we drove back to route 24 and headed west to Torrey, UT where we would spend the night next to Capitol Reef National Park.
+After our Little Wild Horse Canyon hike was completed, we drove south back to route 24 and headed west to Torrey, UT where we would spend the night next to Capitol Reef National Park.

 Where is Capitol Reef?